Asymptotic Properties for Bayesian Neural Network in Besov Space: Preliminaries

 For $0 < p, q \leq \infty,~s >0,~r=\lfloor s \rfloor +1$, define the Besov norm of a function $f$ by

 The Besov space $B_{p,q}^s(\Omega)$ is defined as the set of functions with finite Besov norms \citep{Gine_Nickl_2016}, i.e.,

-Note that Besov spaces can be defined without the differentiability and continuity of functions, and are more general than the H\"{o}lder space and the Sobolev space, which are subspaces of Besov spaces \citep{Suzuki_2018b, Sawano_2018, triebel1983theory}.
-A Besov space may contain complicated functions that cannot be expressed by traditional statistical models.
-For instance, the Cantor function $f_1$, Figure \ref{fig:ex_function} (a), does not belong to any Sobolev space since it does not have a weak derivative but belongs to a Besov space \citep{Sawano_2018}.
+Note that the Besov spaces can be defined without the differentiability and continuity of functions, and are more general than the H\"{o}lder and Sobolev spaces, which are subspaces of the Besov spaces.
+The Besov space may contain complicated functions including discontinuous function if $d/p \geq s$.
+For instance, the Cantor function $f_1$ does not belong to any Sobolev space since it does not have a weak derivative but belongs to a Besov space \citep{Sawano_2018}.
 In fact, $f_1 \in C^{\log2 / \log 3}([0, 1]) \subset B_{\infty, \infty}^{\log2 / \log 3}([0, 1])$.
 Also,